 To present our best efforts, images need be crisply-focused and well-lit.
 We can provide assistance adjusting lighting to some extent in Photoshop, but there is little that can be done to correct out-of-focus images.
 Images that are slightly wider than they are tall (about 3 x 5 proportion) will work the best and files should be at least 2MB in size.
 Most modernday cameras and cellphones are easily capable of that.
 Please send the camera's original photos; the higher the resolution, the more we have to work with.

 Our contact person for composing the photo and the ad is NASG member Brooks Stover.
 Brooks is a recipient of the NASG's Bernie Thomas Memorial Award, and he successfully completed the NMRA's Master Model Railroader achievement program.
 He has also authored many magazine articles, including for the RMC.
-You will work directly with him, and he'll handle all of the RMC interactions.
+You will work directly with him, and once you and he settle on the final photo, he'll take it from there.
 You can contact Brooks via e-mail at this address:

 Brooks will be happy to answer any questions you might have.
 Feel free to send him multiple photos, perhaps from different angles of the same scene.
 He may offer you some thoughts on your photos.
 He can do Photoshop enhancements, such as removing non-railroad-related backgrounds (basement walls, wires, lights, etc.).
 Brooks has made available to us his Model Railroader's Guide to Digital Photography (click to download the PDF file), which will also guide you in taking the best photos you can, without requiring expensive camera equipment.
 You can use your dedicated camera or you can use your cellphone or tablet to take the photos.